Syllabus for Master Programme in Global Environmental History

 At the completion of the program, students will have fulfilled the objectives of a Master's degree, as specified in the decree of higher education.
 At the completion of the programme students will be able to demonstrate:

-• demonstrate an ability to make judgments with respect to scientific, social and ethical aspects of Global Environmental History and demonstrate an awareness of ethical aspects of research and development
+- an ability to make judgments with respect to scientific, social and ethical aspects of Global Environmental History and demonstrate an awareness of ethical aspects of research and development,

-• demonstrate an understanding of the possibilities and limitations of science, its role in society and the responsibility for its use
+- an understanding of the possibilities and limitations of science, its role in society and the responsibility for its use,

 Layout of the Programme

-The program director is responsible for establishing an individual curriculum for each Master's student at the beginning of the educational program.
+The program coordinator is responsible for establishing an individual study plan with each student on the program.
+The individual curriculum is established at the beginning of the education and is followed up continuously.